 - Vitamin K.

-Scientific research suggests that the bone marrow’s linoleic acid (omega 6) may harm African grey parrots, especially when consumed in large quantities.
+Scientific research suggests that the bone marrow’s linoleic acid (omega 6) may harm African gray parrots, especially when consumed in large quantities.

-Alpha-linoleic acid (omega 3) is healthy for parrots, but omega 6 in bone marrow likely isn’t.
+Alpha-linoleic acid (omega 3) is healthy, but omega 6 in bone marrow isn’t.

-Bone marrow is high in fat and calories, which can lead to weight gain in captive birds.
-According to CABI, high-fat diets increase the risk of atherosclerosis (narrowing of the arteries) in all species of birds.
+Bone marrow is high in fat and calories, which can lead to weight gain.
+According to CABI, high-fat diets increase the risk of atherosclerosis (narrowing of the arteries) in all bird species.

 Most large adult parrots have strong beaks that enable them to crack open shelled nuts.
-This means most parrots can break open bones to reach the bone marrow.
+This means they can break open bones to reach the bone marrow.

 Smaller parrot species (like lovebirds, parrotlets, and budgies) will likely be unable to breach bones.

-Some owners who give bones to their parrots will slice the bone in half so the bone marrow is readily accessible.
+Some owners slice the bone in half so the bone marrow is readily accessible.
 This is safer if you’re worried about a parrot damaging its beak.

-Let’s explore the suitability of chicken, pork, and fish bones for pet birds:
+Let’s look at the suitability of chicken, pork, and fish bones:

 Poultry Bones

-Chicken and turkey bones are given to parrots because they’re small and easy to break open.
-They’re low in LDL cholesterol, and many parrots like the flavor, so the bone marrow is quickly devoured.
+Chicken and turkey bones are given to parrots because they’re small, easy to break open, low in LDL cholesterol, and flavorful.
+Consequently, the bone marrow is quickly devoured.

 Pork Bones

-Excessive LDL cholesterol (low-density lipoproteins) causes an accumulation of plaque in the arteries, increasing the risk of life-threatening conditions like stroke and heart disease.
+Excessive LDL cholesterol (low-density lipoproteins) causes an accumulation of plaque in the arteries, increasing the risk of life-threatening conditions like strokes and heart disease.

 Fish Bones